Vlad-404/trivia-game/README.md

     * **What went wrong:** in script.js, ```wrongAnswer``` function hid the ```#question-counter```.
 This function was triggered on clicking any answer button
     * **Resolution:** removed the method in ```wrongAnswer``` function
 * **Problem:** Timer button is selectable in certain cases
     * **How I found it:** when time runs out on a question, and time's up button is pressed.
 Once user selects the category again and questions are presented, timer button is selectable.
-Clicking on it leads user to category selection
+Clicking on it leads user to category selection and resets the progress
     * **What went wrong:** looking for cause...
-    * **Resolution:** looking for a solution...
+    * **Resolution:** removed the timer completely

 ## User stories Testing